department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/burial-costs.md

 </div>

-To get this benefit, the Veteran must not have been dishonorably discharged, and must have:
+To get this benefit, the Veteran must have been discharged under conditions other than dishonorable, and must have:

 - Died as a result of a service-connected disability (a disability related to service), **or**
 - Been getting a VA pension or compensation when they died, **or**